Tennessee vs. Virginia: Odds, spread, over/under - September 2

 Tennessee vs. Virginia Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup at multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite